2018 Master Sommelier exam cheating scandal: Background

 A 75 percent score is required on each portion to pass (in contrast to the 60 percent passing criterion for the lower-level exams).
-Once they have passed Theory, candidates must pass the other two sections in the next three years to become Master Sommeliers; if they do not they must start the whole process again.
+Once they have passed Theory, candidates must pass the other two sections in the next three years to become Master Sommeliers; if they do not they must start the process again.
 In the history of the exam only nine people have passed all three portions on their first attempt; the Court has awarded them a trophy known as the Krug Cup.
 Overall it is estimated that of out every 70 candidates only one eventually passes, as happened in one 2013 sitting of the exam.
 As of 2021, 269 people have passed the exam and become Master Sommeliers, fewer people than have been in space.
 The exam's overall pass rate is 8 percent, leading to it being called one of the world's most difficult tests to pass.

 To prepare for the exam, as shown in the 2012 documentary film Somm and its sequels, aspiring Master Sommeliers cultivate relationships with those already Masters as a form of mentoring.
 They spend large quantities of their own money purchasing expensive wines to practice for the tasting portion.
 Often they go into debt in the process, knowing that passing the exam and earning the MS will approximately double their income, to around $160,000, and allow them to pay those debts off.
 They also forgo a social life to study 20–30 hours a week, and often retain sports psychologists.
 "It requires a level of dedication that's almost a sickness", one Master said in 2021; it has also been compared to the process of becoming a Shaolin warrior monk.